Panic Attack Recovery

 Question: “I have panic attacks mostly whilst in a car.
 This has led to me being unable to drive my own car.
 I used to drive everywhere but am now unable to drive to the shops.
 I am a little better if someone is with me but cannot do this on my own as my chest gets tight, my heart races and I shake all over and that is before I get in the car?"

 Answer: For the purpose of an example let’s say that the above statement was made by an individual with the name Amanda (obviously the person’s true identity will be held in confidence).
 Let’s again use Cognitive Behavioral Therapy to analyze the thoughts behind the statement to locate the cognitive distortions and then substitute healthier thoughts that can make us feel better.
+This is really the key to recovering from a panic attack.

-The key points of Amanda’s statement are:
+The key point of Amanda’s statement are:

 “This (having panic attacks) has led to me being unable to drive my own car.”